Naxos sailing holidays

 In strong northerlies move to the beach in the foreground or even further west, as described below.

-Kalantos bay and port, looking north.
+Kalantos / Kalados bay and port, looking north.
 In summer the quay, breakwater and pier are filled with (visiting) yachts.

 Panormos

-The bay of Panormos - Πάνορμος might look like a safe anchorage, but experiences severe gusts (NE) along the valley.
-Make sure that your anchor(s) are dug in nicely; “Panermos” bar and palm trees on the beach Lat Long
+The bay of Pánormos - Πάνορμος might look like a safe anchorage, but experiences severe gusts (NE) along the valley.
+Make sure that your anchor(s) are dug in nicely Lat Long; “Panermos” bar and palm trees on the beach.

 Visit the Acropolis ruins – which date back to the end of the 3rd millennium BCE, early Cycladic period – just knee-high walls so imagination is needed.

-In strong northerlies you can move to the secluded beach to the south; sand and some rocky ledges; uncharted; no room to swing → take the second anchor ashore Lat Long or in sand / weed / rock Lat Long
+In strong northerlies you can move to the secluded beach to the south; sand and some rocky ledges; uncharted; no room to swing, so take the second anchor ashore, either at Lat Long or (in sand / weed / rock) Lat Long.

 Kalantos